alexbseaton/jambalaya/README.md

 Graph price movements of several flights using the data we've gathered so far.

 ## Installation
+You need a 64 bit python 3 installation.

 Install pipenv.

 Go to the jambalaya folder and run: